London Help To Buy

 40% Help to Buy Equity Loan

 *YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.
-Help to Buy scheme is available for first time buyers and existing home owners.
-20% loan is interest free for the first 5 years.
+Help to Buy scheme is available for first time buyers only.
+40% loan is interest free for the first 5 years.
 5% deposit is applicable with the Government’s Help to Buy scheme.
 Selected plots only.
 Buyer will need to have sufficient funds to pay legal and sundry costs.
 Equity deposit percentage may be subject to lender’s and Government criteria.
 Prospective buyers should always seek independent financial advice before proceeding.
 Greenwich Millennium Village works with a number of independent financial advisers who are able to provide appropriate advice.
 Greenwich Millennium Village terms and conditions apply.
 Subject to status.
 Typical interest rate taken from a mortgage comparison search on 02/01/2020 and based on putting down a 5% deposit on a property valued at £399,995 with a 2 year fixed mortgage.
 For accuracy, prospective buyers should always seek independent financial advice before proceeding.

 FIND OUT MORE: